Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ### Generating claims challenge

-If there is an auth context entry in the mock database and the incoming request does not contain an access token with the necessary claims, the web API needs to create a **claims challenge** and send it to client application to allow the user to satisfy the challenge (for instance, perform multi-factor authentication).
+If there is an auth context entry in the database and the incoming request does not contain an access token with the necessary claims, the web API needs to create a **claims challenge** and send it to client application to allow the user to satisfy the challenge (for instance, perform multi-factor authentication).
 This is shown in [claimsManager.js](./API/utils/claimsManager.js):

 ```javascript
 const generateClaimsChallenge = (authContextId) => {